-I’m a PhD Researcher in Computer Science at University College London, where I focus on developing more reliable and unbiased virtual screening pipelines for drug discovery.
-I leverage active learning and Bayesian optimization to improve the prediction of which molecules are most promising for real-world laboratory testing.
+I’m a PhD researcher in Computer Science at University College London, where I work on creating more reliable and less biased virtual screening pipelines for drug discovery.
+I use active learning and Bayesian optimization to better predict which molecules are most likely to succeed in real-world lab testing.

-My work is driven by the belief that better computational tools can accelerate the discovery of therapeutics, contributing to global health and a more sustainable future.
-This mission is rooted in a broader commitment to human dignity and ecological stewardship.
+My work comes from the belief that improved computational tools can speed up the discovery of new therapeutics, supporting global health and a more sustainable future.
+This goal is part of a wider commitment to human dignity and care for the environment.

-Outside the lab, I draw inspiration from art and from my dog, whose extraordinary sense of smell is a daily reminder of the beautiful diversity of intelligence in the world.
+Outside the lab, I find inspiration in art and in my dog, whose remarkable sense of smell reminds me every day of the wonderful variety of intelligence in the world.
+Read More

 Computer Science